seancarmody/ngramr/README.md

           geom = "area", geom_options = list(position = "stack")) +
           labs(y = NULL)

-The colors used by Google Ngram are available through the `google_theme` option, as in this example posted by Ben Zimmer [at Language Log][7]:
+The colours used by Google Ngram are available through the `google_theme` option, as in this example posted by Ben Zimmer [at Language Log][7]:

 ![Ngram chart, with Google theme](http://i.imgur.com/qKHvQA4.png)